jesenteh/warp-attacks/README.md

-Verification for WARP Related-key Attack (https://eprint.iacr.org/2021/1641)
+Verification for the related-key attack on WARP (https://eprint.iacr.org/2021/1641)

 Instructions: